vladimir-vakhter/digital-systems-verilog-vhdl/README.md

 The detailed information about the projects is contained in the attached reports placed in the corresponding subfolders.
-Some IP cores were deleted from the projects to avoid copyright infringements.
+IP cores were deleted from the projects to avoid copyright infringements.

 # Used FPGA board
 The above projects were designed for the Nexys A7 board, based on the xc7a100tcsg324-3 FPGA from Xilinx.